 To create a cohort from Your Dashboard, click on the Create a Cohort link in the Saved Cohorts panel at the bottom of the screen and select either "Filter" or the "Barcodes" from the dropdown.
 The Filter link will display the cohort creation page; filters are explained below.
 The Barcodes link will display a page where you can upload samples/cases barcodes and create a cohort from them.
-Currently you can upload from programs TCGA, CCLE, TARGET and BEATAML1.0.
+Currently you can only upload from three programs TCGA, CCLE, and TARGET.